The Incredible 5-Point Scale To Teach Self-Regulation: Review and Tools

 Although I have not found specific research conducted on the scale itself, it is a form of self-management and similar to other self-management strategies.
 Self-management is considered an evidence-based strategy by the National Professional Development Center on Autism Spectrum Disorders.
 In addition, it’s a great replacement behavior for challenging behavior.

-Consequently as a tool for implementing self-management, it would be considered evidence-based and you can learn more about self-management strategies in general through the Autism Internet Modules.
+Consequently, as a tool for implementing self-management, it would be considered evidence-based and you can learn more about self-management strategies in general through the AFIRM modules.

 This post includes affiliate links.
 That means if I recommend a resource, I may gain a small commission.
 You will get, at no extra cost, a resource that can help you in your classroom.
 See my disclosure statement for more information.